Doris Day Animal Foundation

 Thanks to Vivienne at The Agile Animal for her generous $500 donation in August 2015 in memory of her grandmother who recently passed away, Marie Beauchemin.
 We will all miss Vivienne and The Agile Animal, who have recently left Las Cruces.
 She helped us with many of our dogs along the way who needed her expertise and skills, and we partnered with her to save some retired research hounds in need earlier this year.

-Thanks to the Petco Foundation for the following generous grants:
+Thanks to the Petco Foundation for the following generous grants over the years:

 These grants help us save more lives!